-All Innovation Initiative recipients are asked to create a knowledge product (to be shared publicly) to share their stories, evaluation results and lessons learned with sector stakeholders.
+All Innovation Initiative recipients are asked to create a knowledge product (to be shared publicly) to share their stories, evaluation results and lessons learned with partners in the sector.
 The project team is encouraged to be creative and consider engaging formats appropriate to their work and context.
 Members of the Knowledge Institute team will be available for consultation for product development.